footcricket05/QryptHub/Basic Tasks/Basic Quantum Gate Implementation/README.md

-# Quantum Circuit with Qiskit
+# Basic Quantum Gate Implementation

 This repository contains a basic quantum circuit implemented using Qiskit, a quantum computing library in Python.
 The quantum circuit demonstrates the application of fundamental quantum gates and includes a simulation for measurement results.